HL7/davinci-pct/input/pagecontent/index.md

 **AEOB Interaction Diagram Steps**

-1. A patient schedules a service which triggers the composition of a collection of 1 or more GFEs. <em>Note: The composition of the collection of GFEs is currently not in scope for this IG. </em>
+1. A patient schedules a service which triggers the composition of a collection of 1 or more GFEs. <em>Note: The composition of the collection of GFEs is currently not in scope for this IG.
+In other words the means by which the scheduling provider coordinates with other providers is currently not in scope for this IG. </em>

 2. The collection of GFEs in the form of a FHIR resource bundle (GFE Bundle) is submitted to the payer’s intermediary or payer’s endpoint for AEOB creation.